+(1aa) If one or more extended trading permits have been issued in respect of the licensed premises, each of which is current and for a specified period exceeding 3 weeks, the licence fee payable under item 3a or 3b of Schedule 3 is the fee specified in that item and —

+(a) if no more than 2 such permits have been issued — an additional amount of $100.00; or

+(b) if 3 or more such permits have been issued — an additional amount of $200.00.

+(1ab) In subregulation (1aa) —

+“current” means current on the day not later than which the relevant licence fee is payable under subregulation (1a).

-(1a) The licence fees specified in items 3a and 3b of Schedule 3 are payable not later than 1 January in each year in respect of each licence in force.
+(1a) The licence fees specified in items 3a and 3b of Schedule 3, with any additional amount required under subregulation (1aa), are payable not later than 1 January in each year in respect of each licence in force.

 (1b) A licensee who has not paid a licence fee payable under subregulation (1a) by 8 January in any year shall, in addition to the licence fee, pay to the Director a penalty of an amount equal to the fee.

-(1c) Where a licensee has not paid a licence fee payable under subregulation (1a) by 15 January in any year, the Director may serve on the licensee a notice requiring payment of the fee, and any penalty under subregulation (1b), within 7 days after service of the notice and, if the requirement in the notice is not complied with, the Director may, whether or not a complaint is, or is to be, lodged under section 95 of the Act in respect of that non-payment, suspend the operation of the licence to which the fee relates until the amount outstanding is paid.
+(1c) Where a licensee has not paid a licence fee payable under subregulation (1a) by 15 January in any year, the Director may serve on the licensee a notice requiring payment of the fee, and any penalty under subregulation (1b), within 7 days after service of the notice and, if the requirement in the notice is not complied with, the Director may, whether or not a complaint is, or is to be, lodged under section 95 in respect of that non-payment, suspend the operation of the licence to which the fee relates until the amount outstanding is paid.

-(1d) Where a licensee has not paid a licence fee payable under subregulation (1a) by 29 January in any year, the Director may serve on the licensee a notice requiring payment of the fee, and any penalty under subregulation (1b), within 7 days after service of the notice and, if the requirement in the notice is not complied with, the Director may, whether or not a complaint is, or is to be, lodged under section 95 of the Act in respect of that non-payment, cancel the licence to which the fee relates.
+(1d) Where a licensee has not paid a licence fee payable under subregulation (1a) by 29 January in any year, the Director may serve on the licensee a notice requiring payment of the fee, and any penalty under subregulation (1b), within 7 days after service of the notice and, if the requirement in the notice is not complied with, the Director may, whether or not a complaint is, or is to be, lodged under section 95 in respect of that non-payment, cancel the licence to which the fee relates.

 (2) The Director may reduce, waive or refund, in whole or in part, any moneys due under this regulation.